-This Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements for the year ended 31 December 2020.
-This MD&A has been prepared as of 5 April 2021.
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements for the year ended 31 December 2021.
+This MD&A has been prepared as of 28 April 2022.

-Calculations of Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), adjusted net income and adjusted earnings per share contained herein are not measures of performance under the Malaysian Financial Reporting Standards and the International Financial Reporting Standards.
-EBITDA as earnings before interest, taxes, depreciation and amortisation, adjusted net income and adjusted earnings per share are used by the management to facilitate performance and measurement comparisons from period-to-period.
+Calculations of Earnings Before Interests, Taxes, Depreciations and Amortization ("EBITDA"), adjusted net income and adjusted earnings per share contained herein are not measures of performance under the Malaysian Financial Reporting Standards and the International Financial Reporting Standards.
+EBITDA, adjusted net income and adjusted earnings per share are used by the management to facilitate performance and measurement comparisons from period-to-period.
 Whilst we believe some investors and analysts may use them as well, these measures as calculated may not be comparable to similar titled measures used by other companies.